richnusgeeks/devops/WebFrameworks/Golang/Echo/scripts/webapp_crud_test/README.md

   details

-- Execute `./create_webapp_crudtest_stack.sh logs` to dump the logs for the entire stack (grep for the desired component e.g. | grep )
+- Execute `./create_webapp_crudtest_stack.sh logs` to dump the logs for the entire stack (grep for the desired component e.g. ... | grep wacrudtstbnch)

 - Execute `./create_webapp_crudtest_stack.sh down` to bring down the running stack